 If there is a physical cause, there may be a treatment that can help.

-If there are psychological causes, then the best approach is to talk to your partner and to seek counselling and therapy.
+If there are psychological causes, then the best approach is to talk to your partner and then consider to seek counselling and therapy.

 You should not be embarrassed or shy about your ejaculation problems.
 Talking to your partner or a health professional about your concerns can often help to reassure you.
 Your doctor will also be able to provide more advice about your concern and if necessary refer you to a specialist.